irtazahashmi/pytspl/README.rst

 Note that you will need a recent version of ``Python (>=3.11)``.

-To run the library, you will need to install the following dependencies seperately due to the fact that PyPI does not allow for the installation of packages from git repositories:
+To run the library, you will need to install the following dependencies separately due to the fact that PyPI does not allow for the installation of packages from git repositories:

 .. code-block:: bash